Helltooth Acid Cloud Witch Doctor Skills and Runes

 With its emphasis on Mana-intensive spellcasting, the build needs to include a generator.
 While the general recommendation is the straightforward, bursty Mana gain from Poison Dart Spined Dart, pretty much all the primary generators available to Witch Doctors can fulfill the same purpose ( Corpse Spiders Blazing Spiders, Plague of Toads Toad Affinity).
 Generators solidify their place in the build by proccing the primary skill requirement half of the Focus and Restraint bonus.

-While seeming out of place in a non-Jade Harvester setup, Haunt is included in the build mostly as a trigger to the damage multiplication of the cubed Ring of Emptiness, along with a cubed Wormwood.
+While seeming out of place in a non-Jade Harvester setup, Haunt is included in the build mostly as a trigger to the damage multiplication of the cubed Ring of Emptiness.
 Even so, you gain a minor active benefit in the form of the Poisoned Spirit debuff, adding to your overall damage.

 The only Witch Doctor ability to offer mobility, invulnerability and free passage through enemies, Spirit Walk is a staple in most builds.
 While its cooldown is not the lowest among its peers for other classes, it makes up with the solid 3-second duration of the Jaunt rune.
 If you value mobility over a lengthier invulnerability window, you can freely alternate into the Severance rune — especially preferred in speedruns.